mepfeifer/ExpenseTracker/README.md

 ng serve
 ```

+Once the server is running, open your browser and navigate to `http://localhost:4200/`

+The application will automatically reload whenever you modify any of the source files.

 ## IMPORTANT: ExpenseTracker Expenses and Categories API Endpoint Procedures

 Note: Enter ctrl-c then Y to stop the Expenses and Categories Endpoint services when finished using the application